Filtering higher-order datasets: The filtering approach

 \section{The filtering approach}

 Disaggregating interaction networks based on metadata is a common approach for pairwise networks, resulting in multiplex and multilayer networks.
-Common examples include separating transportation networks into layers by modality or company~\cite{gallotti_anatomy_2014,cardillo_modeling_2013}, social media platform~\cite{landry_limitations_2022}, or potential for transmission~\cite{adams_sex_2013}.
+Common examples include separating transportation networks into layers by modality or company~\cite{gallotti_anatomy_2014,cardillo_modeling_2013}, social media platform~\cite{landry_limitations_2023}, or potential for transmission~\cite{adams_sex_2013}.
 The individual uniplex layers in these examples often have no intrinsic ordering and contain relatively few layers.
-In contrast to general multi-layer networks, \textit{multislice networks} are composed of ordered layers~\cite{mucha_community_2010,kivela_multilayer_2014} such as variations across time~\cite{mucha_community_2010, mucha_communities_2010,bassett_dynamic_2011}, community structure of the same network at different scales~\cite{mucha_community_2010}, or network backbones with different levels of sparsity~\cite{serrano_extracting_2009}.
+In contrast to general multilayer networks, \textit{multislice networks} are composed of ordered layers~\cite{mucha_community_2010,kivela_multilayer_2014} such as variations across time~\cite{mucha_community_2010, mucha_communities_2010,bassett_dynamic_2011}, community structure of the same network at different scales~\cite{mucha_community_2010}, or network backbones with varying levels of sparsity~\cite{serrano_extracting_2009}.

-From a higher-order perspective, there are several studies that use subsets of higher-order data in their analysis.
+From a higher-order perspective, several studies use subsets of higher-order data in their analysis.
 For example, Refs.~\cite{musciotto_detecting_2021,musciotto_identifying_2022} quantify significant interactions by measuring the over-expression of a given interaction with respect to the prediction of a null model, Ref.~\cite{st-onge_social_2021} examines the effect that removing interactions above a certain size has on disease dynamics, and Ref.~\cite{aksoy_hypernetwork_2020} measures how higher-order structure changes with respect to the minimum interaction overlap size, $s$.

-In this paper, we define the notion of a \textit{filtering} as an extension of the multislice approach for disaggregating network data.
+In this paper, we define \textit{filtering} as an extension of the multislice approach for disaggregating network data.
 We present a general framework for more flexible analysis of higher-order datasets to better understand how structure is related to interaction size.